-In Government buildings-to the Committee on the Judiciary.
-By Mr. STEWART of New Jersey: Petition of Hackensack Valley Council, No. 182, Junior Order United American Me-chanics, of Hackensack and vicinity, State of New Jersey, in favor of legislation to more effectually restrict immigration and prevent the admission of illiterate nauper, and criminal classes to the the admission of illiterate, pauper, and criminal classes to the United States-to the Committee on Immigration and Naturalization.
+By Mr. STEWART of New Jersey: Petition of Hackensack Valley Council, No. 182, Junior Order United American Mechanics, of Hackensack and vicinity, State of New Jersey, in favor of legislation to more effectually restrict immigration and prevent the admission of illiterate, paper, and criminal classes to the the admission of illiterate, pauper, and criminal classes to the United States-to the Committee on Immigration and Naturali-

-Also, petition of Washington Camp, No. 4, Patriotic Order Sons of America, of Trenton, N. J., for the passage of the Lodge immi-gration bill-to the Committee on Immigration and Naturalization.
+Also, petition of Washington Camp, No. 4, Patriotic Order Sons of America, of Trenton, N. J., for the passage of the Lodge immigration bill-to the Committee on Immigration and Naturalizathe Judiciary.

-Also, petition of the First Reformed Church of Little Falls, N. J., to prohibit the sale of intoxicating liquors in all Govern-ment buildings-to the Committee on Public Buildings and Grounds.
+Also, petition of the First Reformed Church of Little Falls, N. J., to prohibit the sale of intoxicating liquors in all Government buildings-to the Committee on Public Buildings and Grounds.

 Also, petition of the First Reformed Church of Little Falls.
-N. J., praying for the enactment of legislation to protect State anti-cigarette laws by providing that cigarettes imported in original packages on entering any State shall become subject to its laws, and to raise the age of protection for girls to 18 years in the District of Columbia and the Territories-to the Committee on bistrict of continue and the restauration of governors, Indian-By Mr. STEELE: Petition of the board of governors, Indian-apolis Board of Trade, in favor of the passage of the so-called anti-scalping bill-to the Committee on Interstate and Foreign Commerce.
+N. J., praying for the enactment of legislation to protect State anti-cigarette laws by providing that cigarettes imported in original packages on entering any State shall become subject to its laws, and to raise the age of protection for girls to 18 years in the District of Columbia and the Territories-to the Committee on

+By Mr. STEELE: Petition of the board of governors, Indianapolis Board of Trade, in favor of the passage of the so-called anti-scalping bill-to the Committee on Interstate and Foreign